 Baltimore, MD 21201

-The Ocular Immunology and Uveitis Foundation (OIUF) offers a one-year, funded pre-residency fellowship in ocular immunology/uveitis at Massachusetts Eye Research and Surgery Institution, just outside of Boston, MA.
+The Ocular Immunology and Uveitis Foundation (OIUF) offers a one-year, funded pre-residency fellowship in ocular immunology/uveitis at Massachusetts Eye Research and Surgery Institution in Waltham, MA, just outside of Boston.
 This program is directed by C. Stephen Foster, MD, a pioneer in the development of treatments for ocular inflammatory disease.
 Our other preceptors in the program are Stephen D. Anesi, MD, and Peter Y. Chang, MD, both of whom were trained by Dr. Foster.

 We provide comprehensive training in the evaluation and management of patients with all forms of ocular inflammatory disease, both anterior and posterior segment, including uveitis.
 In addition to participating in daily clinics at our private outpatient practice, research fellows participate in active research projects based on personal interests, including participation in clinical trials, basic science in a fully equipped laboratory, and clinical topics, with ample opportunity to publish in recognized journals.
 Our program includes a strong didactic lecture series with invited experts across multiple disciplines.
 Additional learning opportunities are offered through monthly journal club and case conference meetings.

 We encourage abstract submission to ARVO and provide funding for fellows to attend with abstract acceptance.
 Research fellows participate in one or more physician conferences, with nationally recognized faculty members, which we organize each year.
-In additional to our U.S. trained research fellows, we welcome research fellows and observers from around the world.
+In addition to our U.S.-trained research fellows, we welcome research fellows and observers from around the world.
 These individuals, who are typically highly-trained and skilled ophthalmologists, add to the experience of our research fellows by bringing diverse viewpoints for discussion.

-We are conveniently located in close proximity to Boston while enjoying the many benefits of being just outside a major city (free parking, reduced cost of living, top rated schools in neighboring towns, excellent restaurants).
-Please submit resume, cover letter, three letters of recommendation and CAS application if available to Scott Evans at firstname.lastname@example.org.
+We are conveniently located in close proximity to Boston while enjoying the many benefits of being just outside a major city (free parking, reduced cost of living, top-rated schools in neighboring towns, excellent restaurants).
+Please submit a resume, cover letter, three letters of recommendation, and CAS application if available to Scott Evans at firstname.lastname@example.org.

 Scott Evans, MBA